bigheadG/mmWave/HAM/Arduino/README.md

 ## Installing
  (1) Hardware:
+     See Drawing for more detail
      - Connect mmWave Batman-BT101 to Arduino DUE
-     - Coonect 6 MATRIX LEDs
+     - Connect 6 MATRIX LEDs
-     See Drawing for more detail

  (2) Firmware:
-     - Download program codes of draft.ino
+     - Download program codes of jb_draft.ino

  # Notes: